wmacfarl/wmacfarl.github.io/teaching/p5js.md

 # All dates must be YYYY-MM-DD format!
 date: 2018-09-01
 current: yes
+audience: Grownups
+program: FabVille
 labels:
   - Programming
   - p5.js/Javascript
-summary: An introduction to computer programming for curious grown-ups with little to know technical experience or background.
-An 8-session class for adults run at FabVille, Somerville's community Fab Lab.
+summary: An introduction to computer programming for curious grown-ups with little to know technical experience or background using Javascript and p5.js.
 ---